instantiations/tonel-vast/docs/strategies.md

 ### `TonelLoaderPackageDependencyTableStrategy`

-If the _computed_ dependency resolver doesn't work for your needs or if the depency graph is wrong, e.g. because the original packages have cyclic dependencies, you can manually specify the dependencies for each package name.
+If the _computed_ dependency resolver doesn't work for your needs or if the dependency graph is wrong, e.g. because the original packages have cyclic dependencies, you can manually specify the dependencies for each package name.

 ```smalltalk
 "Enable it by evaluating"